 Paul Chua can attest.
 In the finals of the 2017 North American Championships, he found himself reeling from a critical hit that left him in a 0-1 deficit.
 In the following match, however, Paul was afforded his own stroke of luck when his Ice Beam triggered a three-turn freeze, allowing him to force a third and final game for which the entire venue was on its feet.
 Although Paul eventually lost to the better man that day, his smile in the aftermath—not unlike Aaron’s—conveyed a shrug and a sigh, as if to acknowledge that the wind had blown both ways.

 We should all be like Paul.
 It’s tempting to spend our days pouting, pointing to everything that went wrong just a step away from gold, but that’d be damning every lucky break on our journey thus far.
-Every shriek, giggle and sigh of relief had in dire straits—do they mean nothing if we fall short?
+Every shriek and sigh had in dire straits—do they mean nothing if we fall short?
 Or are they part of our story?
 Memories to be cherished?

-I’m sorry to say, but equalizing the playing field is a fantasy.
-This doesn’t necessarily mean we shouldn’t try, but I think the greatest lesson in handling luck is knowing when to enjoy the ride.
+This is why the greatest lesson in handling luck is knowing when to enjoy the ride.
 You set the sails and the wind blows in extraordinary ways to take you somewhere you never thought you’d be.
 What an adventure.
 Aaron and Paul knew to appreciate this.
 They could smile at the end of it all because the ups and downs of competitive Pokémon—and life—were thrilling enough.

 The truth is, we’ll never know what lies ahead.
 Uncertainty looms every step of the way for as long as we live.
 But that’s none of our concern.
 Set your sails, my friends.